Slackware ARM on a Raspberry Pi

 IMPORTANT!
 This page contains some very significant and seminal information.
 Please make sure you read it thoroughly and understand what you're doing before attempting to upgrade your Slackware ARM system on the Raspberry Pi using the 'rpi-update' tool.

 rpi-update is a tool created by Hexxeh for upgrading your Raspberry Pi 1/2/3 boot firmware, kernel, and kernel modules, with one simple command.
 It's very convenient and easy to use, although not totally in-line with the "Slackware way".
 Slackware ARM has its own package management system but rpi-update circumvents all that and installs every thing for you in one go, 'apt-get -y install' fashion.
 Which isn't always the best thing to allow because you don't really know what's being installed, or upgraded, or overwritten, or deleted, on your Slackware ARM system.
 Using 'pkgtool', or 'slackpkg', puts you in total control of your package management on a Slackware system.
-Whereas, rpi-update takes away that control and does what it's programmed to do, which is; upgrade the boot firmware, kernel, and kernel modules, after backing up any existing files.
-It's totally autonomous after you say "Yes" to the upgrade process.
+Whereas, rpi-update takes away that control and does what it's programmed to do, which is; upgrade the boot firmware, kernel, and kernel modules, after backing up any existing files, and say "Yes" to any questions.
+The upgrade process is entirely autonomous.

 An alternative, and better, solution would be to manage/install any upgrades yourself.
 If required, the SARPi kernel, kernel modules, and boot firmware packages (.txz) are available on the SARPi downloads page and are updated quite often.
 Compiling a custom kernel is always an available option, if that's your preferred method of upgrading.